 From 1 April 2013 properties which have been empty for longer than two years will be charged at 150% of the council tax for that property.

 You may be entitled to an exemption of a maximum of 6 months from the date the property became unoccupied and substantially unfurnished providing the property is either:-

 a) Undergoing major structural alterations or is

 b) In need of major repair work

-A property refurbishment that does not involve major structural repairs or alterations will not qualify for this exemption.
+A property that does not involve major repair works or structural alterations will not qualify for this exemption.

-What can be treated as major repairs is not defined by law but the Council will consider the extent of works required to make the property habitable, the time those works will take and any other obvious features of the work.
+What can be treated as major repairs is not defined by law but the Council will consider applications supported by a Structural Engineers report.
+We will look at the extent of works, the time those works will take and any other obvious features of the work.